aarondalao/webApiV3/README.md

 # webAPIv3
 ## initial Commit:
-not really an initial but more of setting up again the remote repo
+not really an initial but more of setting up again the remote repo using Ubuntu LTS 20.04 as local repo